Probation Violation

 Los Angeles Probation Violation Lawyer

 When someone is first sentenced to probation, it feels like a second chance.
 A chance with serious restrictions to be sure.
 But it’s a far cry from prison time and it's a chance to have one’s life in better shape when the sentence is up.
 Now, facing a probation revocation hearing, all of that is jeopardized.
-Probation violation in California comes with a lot of risk, but a good attorney can help work through it.
+Probation violation in California comes with a lot of risk, but a good criminal defense attorney can help work through it.

 The Rules Have Changed